RESEARCH STARTER

 Impact

 Elevance Health’s impact on health and the health insurance marketplace in the United States has been significant.
 The company is a powerful lobbyist that impacts government decisions on health-related matters.
-The company was an outspoken opponent of the 2010 Patient Protection and Affordable Care Act, also known as Obama Care.
+The company was an outspoken opponent of the 2010 Patient Protection and Affordable Care Act, also known as Obamacare.
 Despite its opposition, the measure passed and provided a marketplace where people without employer-sponsored insurance plans could purchase individual health plans with government subsidies.
 The act also established some requirements for what all health insurance plans had to cover at no or low costs, such as annual physicals and related preventative care.

 Elevance Health has also impacted healthcare-related legislative acts.
 It provided financial resources to lobby either for or against several key plans in Colorado and California between 2006 and 2016.
 It opposed a 2006 California act related to public funding of political campaigns and a 2014 initiative in the same state addressing public notification of health insurance rate increases.
-Also in 2014, Anthem supported a California proposal to help prevent veteran homelessness.
+Also in 2014, it supported a California proposal to help prevent veteran homelessness.
 In 2016, Elevance Health, then Anthem Inc., opposed the ColoradoCare System.
 In each case, the measures it supported passed, and those it lobbied against failed.

 During the 2010s, the company joined a growing initiative to provide doula coverage as part of its maternity services.
 A doula is a professional hired to assist a woman through pregnancy, birth, and the period immediately following birth.
 They generally undergo special training but are not medical personnel.
-Instead, they act as assistants and advocates during the prenatal, labor, and post labor periods.
+Instead, they act as assistants and advocates during the prenatal, labor, and postpartum periods.

 In March 2022, Anthem announced another significant rebranding effort.
 At the center of the rebranding was the name change to Elevance Health, Inc. It was announced the name change would more accurately reflect the company’s focus on elevating its services beyond healthcare to supporting total health for its members and communities.
 The rebranding did not touch the Anthem Blue Cross and Blue Shield product lines but streamlined several other subsidiaries with the intent of improving care and the customer experience.